 Learn how contrastive losses train sentence embeddings, why hard negatives matter, and how retrieval systems combine bi-encoders, rerankers, and dimension tradeoffs.

-In the production-agent capstone, document_qa_v2 found return-policy-us-v3 before the agent drafted an answer about a cracked tablet.
-That contract deliberately hid one important mechanism: how did a policy passage become a good candidate for the question in the first place?
+In the production-agent capstone, document_qa_v2 found api-key-rotation-v3 before the agent drafted an answer about a credential rollover.
+That contract deliberately hid one important mechanism: how did a technical passage become a good candidate for the question in the first place?

 A sentence embedding maps a query or passage to one fixed-width vector.
-A retriever can then find passages near a customer question even when wording changes:
+A retriever can then find passages near a developer question even when wording changes:

 | Query | Passage that should rank near it | Tempting non-match |